hayesall/DrugInteractionDiscovery/README.md

    Running it is simple (though time consuming):
    `bash rxdownloader.sh`

    Additionally, RXDownloader does some sorting for us: it queries all __generic__ drugs, outputs __brand name__ drugs to a separate file (drugInteractionsFolder/BRANDNAMEDRUGS.txt), and separates __unknown drugs__ as well (drugInteractionsFolder/UNKNOWNDRUGS.txt).
 Looking up generic drugs also pulls their brand-name equivalents, so redundancy is minimized.
+All drugs that have over 1000 results are cut off at 1000, their names are added to a file (drugInteractionsFolder/WARNINGS.txt).
 Finally, each step is detailed in a Log file (drugInteractionsFolder/LOG.txt) which outlines what was queried and when it was completed.

    If RXDownloader crashes, it can be started up again to continue where it left off.